ampl/ampl.github.io/docs/source/solvers/highs/options.md

       Objectives with positive .objabstol or .objreltol are allowed to be degraded by lower priority objectives by amounts not exceeding the .objabstol (absolute) and .objreltol (relative) limits.

+      Note that with solver's native handling (when obj:multi=1 and supported), some solvers might have special rules for the tolerances, especially for LP, and not allow quadratic objectives.
+See the solver documentation.

 obj:multi:weight (multiobjweight, obj:multi:weights, multiobjweights)
       How to interpret each objective's weight sign: